 Item Element Description 1 Check mark indicator The check mark indicator in the upper, left-hand corner of the display shows when the PM display is the optimized display.
+NOTE.
+When Best for multiple windows is selected in the Amplitude control panel's RF & IF Optimization control, none of the measurement displays shows a checkmark, as there is not a single optimized measurement.
 2 Top of Graph control Sets the phase value indicated at the top of the graph.
 Since the Position value at the vertical center of this graph remains constant as the Top of Graph value is adjusted, the Vertical Scale increases as the Top of Graph value increases, which also affects the bottom of graph readout.
 Vertical Scale can also be controlled from the Settings control panel's Scale tab.
 3 Position Specifies the phase shown at the center of the graph display.
 Changing this value moves the trace up and down in the graph, which affects the Top of Graph and Bottom of Graph values as well.
 4 Bottom of Graph Readout Displays the phase value at the bottom of the graph.
 5 Measurement readouts Displays numeric values for the +Pk (positive phase deviation), -Pk (negative phase deviation), Pk-Pk (peak-to-peak phase deviation), and RMS (RMS value of the phase deviation).
 6 Position Specifies the horizontal position of the trace on the graph display.
 7 Scale Adjusts the time range of the graph.
 By decreasing the scale (full-scale time over 10 divisions), the graph essentially becomes a window that you can move over the acquisition record by adjusting the horizontal position.
 8 Clear Clears the measurement results.
 9 Trace Detection readout Displays the Trace Detection setting (see Settings > Trace > Detection).
 10 Freq Error This readout can show Freq Error or Freq Offset.
 When it displays Freq Error, it shows the difference between the instrument Frequency setting and the measured value of the signal's carrier frequency.
 When it displays Freq Offset, it shows the frequency offset specified on the Settings > Parameters tab.
 If Freq Error is displayed, it also indicates that the Carrier frequency detection setting is Auto.
 If Freq Offset is displayed, it indicates that the Carrier frequency detection setting is manual.

-Changing the PM Settings (see page 144)
+Changing the PM Settings (see page 143)